Burgestrand/sprig/README.md

 Has the `model` property, the name of another Sprig model.

+Has the `foreign_field` property, the name of the associated BelongsTo field in the related model.
+By default, this model name is used.

 #### Sprig_Field_BelongsTo

 A reference to another model by the child model primary key value.
 Represented by a select input.